burnedpopcorn/UTMT-Enhanced-Tools/README.md

 # UnderTaleModTool Enhanced Tools
-A Collection of Modified Scripts that aim to Enhance the output of older Scripts
+A Collection of Modified Scripts that aim to Enhance the output of the older Scripts they were built off of

 Included are: